looeee/blackthread.io/content/terms.md

 ---
 title: TERMS AND CONDITIONS
 date: 2018-02-02
-description: "Privacy policy for use of this website.
-Basically, this is a required legal document but all it's going to say is that I never collect any private information from anybody"
+description: "Terms and conditions for using this website and any tools or tutorials you find here.
+Don't sue me, yo!"
 layout: fullWidthArticle
 ---